ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 #### Create OnJoined Function

-This function will add the player who joined to the `players` table to keep track if they have a boost or not.
+The `OnJoined` function will add the player who joined to the `players` table to keep track if they have a boost or not.
 At the same time, the `perkChangedEvent` is connected so that when that player purchases a perk, the `PerkChanged` function will be called.

 ```lua
 local function OnJoined(player)